Chemical oxygen iodine laser: History

+and their laser and electro-optics capabilities have been incorporated into Boeing's Laser and Electro-Optic Systems organization.
+MDRL was the first industrial organization (and second only to the Air Force weapons Laboratory) to report a successful COIL.
+Rocketdyne was the first industrial organization to win a competitive award for COIL development.

-COIL was developed by the US Air Force in 1977, for military purposes.
-However, its properties make it useful for industrial processing as well; the beam is focusable and can be transferred by an optical fiber, as its wavelength is not absorbed much by fused silica but is well absorbed by metals, making it suitable for laser cutting and drilling.
+Although it was invented as a weapon, its properties make it useful for industrial processing as well; the beam is focusable and can be transferred by an optical fiber, as its wavelength is not absorbed much by fused silica but is well absorbed by metals, making it suitable for laser cutting and drilling.
 Rapid cutting of stainless steel and hastelloy with a fiber-coupled COIL has been demonstrated.

 In 1996, TRW Incorporated managed to get a continuous beam of hundreds of kilowatts of power that lasted for several seconds.